 The plan states that metropolitan Chicago has not traditionally had a champion to look out for the public interest in freight.
 National discussions and decisions about the movement of goods tend to be dominated by port cities and states, despite the Chicago region's status as a national hub of truck and rail freight.
 The region's lack of a voice has consequences not only at the national level, but also locally.
 The region's hundreds of local governments make decisions that affect the freight system but often lack coordination, while private freight carriers often have a disincentive to collaborate within a competitive industry.
 Additionally, traditional revenue sources to support public investment in the transportation system have failed to keep pace with investment needs.

-The Task Force will meet from October 2013 through May 2014, and will produce a final report to the CMAP Board in June 2014.
-After reaffirming the importance of freight to metropolitan Chicago's economic future and identifying the region's freight challenges, the Task Force will consider how freight institutions have been developed in other regions, potential institutional models, operational improvements, and revenue strategies to support freight investment.
+The Task Force met from October 2013 through May 2014, and produced a final report presented to the CMAP Board in June 2014.
+After reaffirming the importance of freight to metropolitan Chicago's economic future and identifying the region's freight challenges, the Task Force considered how freight institutions have been developed in other regions, potential institutional models, operational improvements, and revenue strategies to support freight investment.
 A full scope of the Task Force's activities is available here.

 Task Force Membership

-The Task Force consists of members from the private, public, and non-profit sectors.
-These members include the following:
+The Task Force consisted of members from the private, public, and non-profit sectors.
+These members included the following: